 Updated June 30, 2020 » The spread between 10-Year and 3-Month US Government debt was recently negative, illustrating an inverted yield curve.
-Historically, this has been a very reliable indicator of a recession in the following ~12-24 months after inversion.
+Historically, this has been a very reliable indicator of a recession in the following ~12-24 months after inversion, and recessions correlate with lower stock market returns.
 The last time this happened was 2006, right before the financial crisis.
 Before that: 2000, before the .com bust.
 In the last 50 years this indicator hasn't been wrong.More Info: Yield Curve »

 Updated July 30, 2020 » The Buffett Indicator (named after Warren Buffett, who claims this as a favorite macroeconomic indicator) is the ratio of total US stock market valuation to GDP.
 This is currently 62% higher than its historical average, indicating the market is currently Strongly Overvalued.More Info: Buffett Indicator »